 Most of the top chefs who work for the Royal Family are from Marrakesh, and the city has some of the best food in the country.
 This includes street food that you surely shouldn't miss.
 Ask your guide for lunch recommendations in Morocco's culinary capital.

-The first city you will encounter is El Jadida, where you will tour the hauntingly beautiful Portuguese cistern.
+Today, you'll leave early to head to Casablanca via the coastal route, stopping to check out two old Portuguese fortified cities along the way.
+The first city you'll encounter is El Jadida, where you'll tour the hauntingly beautiful Portuguese cistern.
 You can also walk the ramparts and visit the Church of the Assumption.

-Day 13: Departure from Casablanca
+Day 13: Depart Casablanca